Chinese Food Cooking and Eating Tips

 If your leftover rice has been in the fridge for a while, it might be dry and you might want to add a little more water to the stock for fried rice.
 Conversely, just cooked rice might need a bit less stock.
 Bacillus cereus warning.

 Getting Rid of Weevils in Rice The solution to weevils starts when you buy rice at the supermarket.
 Unless you can see adult beetles (which I did once), it is extremely difficult to tell if a bag of rice is already infected.
 However, you can try this: pick up a bag of rice, give it a few good shakes and see how much dust accumulates at the bottom of the bag.
 A lot of dust may indicate that weevils have been having a very good time inside.
-Try another bag, or another shop.
+Try another bag, brand or another shop.
 If there are weevils (assume there are), the less time they have to do their dirty work the better, so check out the manufacture or use by dates, and buy the smallest bag that is practical.
 As soon as you get the rice home, set the fridge freezer thermostat to its lowest setting, chuck the bag of rice in and freeze it for a week.
-(This site contradicts that advice but freezing seems to have worked for me – after three months I have detected no sign of adult weevil life in either whole grain or white rice.)
-Then get your rice out of that plastic bag it came in – which doubtlessly has microscopic punctures – and pour it into an airtight, insect proof container to prevent further infection.
+(This pest control site partly contradicts that advice but freezing has always worked for me.)
+Then get your rice out of that plastic bag it came in – which doubtlessly has microscopic punctures – and pour it into an airtight, insect proof container to prevent any further infection.
 If you are going to keep the rice for an extended time, keep it in the fridge.
 If you are really worried, just keep it in the freezer.
-Read more here: Protein-enriched Rice (scroll down.)

 Serve and Eat Leafy Green Dishes Quickly When cooking a Chinese meal, get everyone seated before you finish cooking.
 Leave the stir fried vegetable dishes till last, and serve and eat immediately.
 Remember that any food straight out of the pan or pot is actually still cooking.
 For vegetables, especially the more delicate leafy greens, a five minute gap between the end of cooking and eating can mean the difference between crisp, colourful vegetables and limp, oily, tired looking greens.
 If they seem undercooked, they almost certainly are not.